CambridgeProgrammerStudyGroup/concurrency/01-Threads-and-Locks/john/ex1-DiningPhilosophers/ReadMe.md

 ### Absolute time of eat/think

 Unexpectedly absolute eat/think time had a significant effect when reduced sufficiently.
-E.g. reducing from 1000 to 10 resulted approx 150 cycles.
-(30 -> 350).
-A wait of 100 made things faster (in absolute time) but had a less noticable effect.
-On the number of cycles.
+E.g. reducing the sleep from 1000 to 10 resulted approx 150 cycles before deadlock. (range 30 -> 350).
+A wait of 100 made things faster (in absolute time) but had a less noticable effecto on the number of cycles.

 To save time the rest is done with a wait of 10.